microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

           MatrixScope Scope>
 class Matrix {
   using ElementType = typename __detail::ComponentTypeTraits<ComponentTy>::Type;
+  // If this isn't a native scalar, we have an 8-bit type, so we have 4 elements
-  static const uint ElementsPerScalar =
+  // packed in each scalar value. static const uint ElementsPerScalar =
       __detail::ComponentTypeTraits<ComponentTy>::IsNativeScalar ?
 1 : 4;
   static const uint MScalars =